petrnohejl/alfonz/alfonz-media/README.md

 private ImagePicker mImagePicker = new ImagePicker(getContext(), getString(R.string.app_name));
 ```

 Pick an image from camera or gallery when user clicks on a button.
+Note that it requires `READ_EXTERNAL_STORAGE` permission.

 ```java
 mImagePicker.pickImageFromCamera(this);